-Omnigraph Morse Code Instruction Device
+Omnigraph Morse Code Instruction Devices

 This strange device is known as an "Omnigraph", and it was made by the Omnigraph Manufacturing Company of New York.
 It was used to teach the Morse Code to new telegraph and radio operators.
-The original patents for this device were issued to Charles Chinnock on Aug 25, 1903 (736.936) and Oct.
-24, 1904 (no. 773,374).
-The company appears to have been founded in1900, and to have ceased operation in about 1931.
-Their tiny ads appeared toward the back of virtually every radio magazine throughout this period.
-One from 1924 appears at the bottom of this page.

 The Omnigraph model shown here consists of a variable speed spring-powered motor and a stack of aluminum disks which have patterns of dots and dashes "encoded" in their serrated edges.
 As the motor runs, the disks rotate, a "finger" on a leaf spring follows the pattern on the disks, and operates a set of contacts.

 The basic Omnigraph model used only a single code disk.
 This severely limited the length of the recorded code pattern, and students could cheat once they memorized what was on the disk.
 More expensive models solved this problem by using multiple disks and a mechanism to move the contact finger up and down to read the code patterns from each of the disks.
 Models using five or fifteen disks were available.
 The fifteen disk model is shown here, and was known as the "No. 2 Omnigraph".
+It cost $30 when new.

-To make things more interesting, any of the five rods can be individually retracted so they don't contact the star wheel as they go by.
+To make things more interesting, any of the five levers can be individually retracted so they don't contact the star wheel as they go by.
 When all five are retracted, the contact finger stays on the same disk for as long as the motor runs.
-If one rod is extended, each disk is "played" in its entirety before moving on to the next disk.
+If one lever is extended, each disk is "played" in its entirety before moving on to the next disk.
 If all five are extended, only one-fifth of each disk is played before moving to the next.
 As the sequencing continues, all segments of each disk will eventually be played.
-Each of the disk segments contains 6 or 7 characters.
+Each of the disk segments contain 6 or 7 characters.

 The sequencing can also be altered by stacking the disks in different orders, and in different orientations with respect to each other.
 And, of course, there were alternate sets of disks that could be used.